jeremy-rifkin/cpptrace/docs/signal-safe-tracing.md

 Currently the only back-end that can unwind safely is libunwind.
 Currently, the only way I know to get `dladdr`'s information in a signal-safe manner is `_dl_find_object`, which doesn't exist on macos (or windows of course).
 If anyone knows ways to do these safely on other platforms, I'd be much appreciative.

-# A pitfall to be aware of

-Calls to functions in shared objects can be lazy-loaded where the first call to the shared object invokes non-signal-safe functions such as `malloc()`.
-To avoid this, call these safe cpptrace routines in `main()` ahead of a signal handler to "warm up" the library.

 # Signal-Safe Tracing With `fork()` + `exec()`